UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming_constructors.md

 ## Constructors

 When all members of a class (or struct) are public, we can use aggregate initialisation to initialise the class (or struct) directly with list-initialisation.
-However, if there are private member variables, then this style of inidialisation does not work.
+However, if there are private member variables, then this style of initialisation does not work.

 Constructors are a type of class member function that are automatically called when an object of that class is created.
 They are used to initialise member variables to user-provided values or do any set-up steps required for the class to be used (e.g. open a file or database).